Building Docker Images with heroku.yml

 Here’s an example heroku.yml

-which specifies to only use the output of the builder
+that specifies only using the output of the builder

 stage as the release